Find Our Benches

 Grail Dawson and Betty Barber Bench

-A couple dedicated to the Mendocino Land Trust for over 40 years now, Betty Barber and Grail Dawson both served many years on the Board and as President for multiple terms.
+Dedicated to Mendocino Land Trust for over 40 years, Betty Barber and Grail Dawson both served many years on the Board and as President for multiple terms.
 The coastal access easement overlooking Big River Beach provides the very best view of the town of Mendocino.
-This easement was accepted and developed by MLT during Betty and Grail's tenure.
-It was one of MLT's first public access easements.
-The bench is used by residents or tourists who want to enjoy the tranquillity of the ocean scene, take family photos or attend one of the frequent weddings held at the site.
+This easement was accepted and developed by Mendocino Land Trust during Betty and Grail's tenure.
+It was one of Mendocino Land Trust's first public access easements.
+The bench is used by residents and visitors who want to enjoy the tranquillity of the ocean scene, take family photos or attend one of the frequent weddings held at the site.